 Double-sided PCB has two component-mounting sides.
 It comes with a layer of conducting material that is applied to both the top and the bottom of the board.

 The main advantage of a double-layer PCB over a single layer is that it has a reduced size and enhanced flexibility hence making the circuit compact.
 The double-sided board is mostly used in phones, industrial controls, amplifiers, UPS systems, HVAC applications, converters, and power monitoring units.

 3. Multi-layer PCB

 Multilayer PCB comes with more than two conductive layers.
 In addition, this board is designed to prevent excess heat from damaging it.
 This is usually done by sandwiching glue between the insulations.
 Multi-layer PCBs are mostly done in complex systems such as GPS technology, satellite systems, medical equipment, data storage equipment, and file servers.

-A PCBA refers to the process of populating the PCB board with various components such as capacitors, integrated circuits, transformers, resistors, or any other parts that are required depending on its uses.
-You can also refer to it as a process of passing the PCB through surface mounted technology and plated through-hole.
+PCB assembly refers to the process of populating the PCB board with various components such as capacitors, integrated circuits, transformers, resistors, or any other parts that are required depending on its uses.
+You can also refer to it as a process of passing the PCB through surface-mounted technology and plated through-hole.
 These two processes are essential because they are that allow the components to be soldered on the blank board.
 Some of these processes include reflow soldering, solder paste printing, and component placement.

 Components of PCBA

 An empty PCB board must be populated with electric components so that it can form a working PCBA.
 Through-hole technology is used to mount these components on holes.
 Also, these holes must be surrounded by conductive pads so the whole board can function.
 The pins of the components are aligned on one side of the component using SMT, while the parts are anchored on the opposite side.